U.S. says ransomware attack on meatpacker JBS likely from Russia

 “JBS notified the administration that the ransom demand came from a criminal organization likely based in Russia.
 The White House is engaging directly with the Russian government on this matter and delivering the message that responsible states do not harbor ransomware criminals,” Jean-Pierre added.

-If the outages continue, consumers could see higher meat prices during summer grilling season in the United States and meat exports could be disrupted at a time of strong demand from China.
+If the outages continue, American consumers could see higher meat prices during summer grilling season and meat exports could be disrupted at a time of strong demand from China.

-The disruption to JBS’s operations have already had an impact, analysts said.
+The disruption has already had an impact, industry analysts said.
 U.S. meatpackers slaughtered 94,000 cattle on Tuesday, down 22% from a week earlier and 18% from a year earlier, according to estimates from the U.S. Department of Agriculture.
 Pork processors slaughtered 390,000 hogs, down 20% from a week ago and 7% from a year ago.

-“On Sunday, May 30, JBS USA determined that it was the target of an organised cybersecurity attack, affecting some of the servers supporting its North American and Australian IT systems,” the company said in a Monday statement.
+Prices for choice cuts of U.S. beef shipped to wholesale buyers in large boxes jumped $3.59 to $334.56 per hundred pounds, the USDA said.
+Prices for select cuts climbed $5.55 to $306.45 per hundred pounds.

+The USDA, Department of Homeland Security and other agencies are closely monitoring the meat and poultry supply, a White House official said.
+The agencies are also working with agricultural processors to ensure products move efficiently and that no price manipulation occurs as a result of the cyberattack, the official said.

-“Resolution of the incident will take time, which may delay certain transactions with customers and suppliers,” the company’s statement said.
+The company said Sunday’s cyberattack affected its North American and Australian IT systems and “resolution of the incident will take time, which may delay certain transactions with customers and suppliers.”

 “The supply chains, logistics, and transportation that keep our society moving are especially vulnerable to ransomware, where attacks on choke points can have outsized effects and encourage hasty payments,” said threat researcher John Hultquist with security company FireEye.

-Any impact on consumers would depend on how long production is down, said Matthew Wiegand, a risk management consultant and commodity broker at FuturesOne in Nebraska.

-“If it lingers for multiple days, you see some food service shortages,” Wiegand added.
+“If it goes on a week or longer, you’ve got a major problem,” said Dennis Smith, broker for Archer Financial Services in Chicago.

-Two kill and fabrication shifts were canceled at JBS’s beef plant in Greeley due to the cyberattack, representatives of the United Food and Commercial Workers International Union Local 7 said in an email.
+Two kill and fabrication shifts were canceled at JBS’s beef plant in Greeley after the cyberattack, representatives of the United Food and Commercial Workers International Union Local 7 said in an email.
 JBS Beef in Cactus, Texas, also said on Facebook it would not run on Tuesday.

+The UFCW urged JBS to ensure workers receive their contractually guaranteed pay during the shutdowns.

 JBS Canada said in a Facebook post that shifts had been canceled at its plant in Brooks, Alberta, on Monday and one shift so far had been canceled on Tuesday.